 Nicole is a lawyer with Pringle Chivers Sparks Teskey, practicing exclusively in the area of criminal defence.
-Prior to joining the firm, Nicole clerked at the Edmonton Court of Queen's Bench, and completed her articles under Alexander Pringle, Q.C..
+Prior to joining the firm, Nicole clerked at the Edmonton Court King’s Bench, and completed her articles under Alexander Pringle, K.C..

-Nicole has conducted trials, appeals, bail hearings and guilty pleas, representing individuals charged with a wide range of criminal, regulatory and traffic offences, including:
+Nicole has conducted trials, appeals, bail hearings and guilty pleas, representing adults and youths charged with a wide range of criminal, regulatory and traffic offences, including:

 - Violent Offences

 - Drug Offences